 This activity spreads quickly, and can change at any moment.
 The California Department of Forestry and Fire Protection (CAL FIRE) maintains a map of general locations of major fires burning in California.

 If your business is operating or managing a team in these areas, it is important to stay focused and vigilant on safety procedures.
 We encourage you to continue to monitor fire conditions, and above all follow regionally mandated evacuation procedures as they come in.

-Read on to find more resources through ARI to help you and your team stay safe as these fires move through the area.
+Read on to find more fleet management resources through ARI to help you and your team stay safe as these fires move through the area.